July 4, 2019, 1:01 pm

 And the best part of all of it is you don’t even have to venture too far from the cities to see some remarkable species of birds, including neotropical specialities and endemics.
-Bogotá itself is a wonderful birding base, so here’s our guide to the best birding sites in and around the Colombian capital:
+Bogotá itself is a wonderful birding base, so here’s our guide to the best birding sites in Bogota and surroundings:

 La Florida and the Humedales